 - Represent organization at personnel-related hearings and investigations.

 - Plan and conduct new-employee orientations to foster positive attitude toward organizational objectives.

-These are the skills Compensation and Benefits Managers say are the most useful in their careers:
+When polled, Compensation and Benefits Managers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.